Linuxfabrik/monitoring-plugins/check-plugins/mysql-connections/README.rst

     usage: mysql-connections [-h] [-V] [--always-ok] [-H HOSTNAME] [-p PASSWORD] [--port PORT] [-u USERNAME]

-    Checks the connection usage rate as well as the rate of aborted connections on MySQL/MariaDB.
+    Checks the connection usage rate, the rate of aborted connections and if name resolution is active for new connections on MySQL/MariaDB.

     options:
       -h, --help            show this help message and exit